PockyBum522/printer-monoprice-iiip/README.md

      Print speed:   40mm/s

 Build Plate Adhesion >
         Brim (Allows more time to fix any potential levelling problems.
-You don't have to use this once the bed levelling is dialed in if the part you're printing has a decent bottom surface area on the bed.)
+Once the bed levelling is dialed in if the part you're printing has a decent bottom surface area on the bed then use skirt instead.)

 Special modes >
         Relative extrusion

+Z-seam align: Random

-Save as new custom profile - Name it My IIIP - Fine or something
+Save as new custom profile - Name it My IIIP - Fine or something.
+I think custom profiles might have metadata to label them in the dropdown as to what they're based off of, but I don't know 100% how that works.

 # Misc notes

-* It looks like there's a dumb bug with the printer firmware where speed settings get translated into much, much faster actual real-world speeds.
+* It looks like there's a dumb bug with the printer firmware where speed settings get translated into much, much faster actual real-world speeds if you change the speed on the printer display while it's printing.
+Even if you then change it back to 100%, it will still be going much faster than it should be.

-        This is fixed with the M220 S20 in the start gcode.
-M220 = Override feedrate, S20 = Set it to 20% of what it should be.
-Remove this line if you ever put a decent FW on the printer or it'll print way slower than what you have for print speed in Cura.
+        If you want to change the feedrate percentage, add M220 S90 or something like that in the start gcode.
+M220 = Override feedrate, S90 = Set it to 90% of what it should be.
+Remove this line if you ever put a decent FW on the printer.

-# Calibration cube notes

-Estimated time:
-        1h 15m

-25%

-Print started at:
-        14:04